ITensor/website/docs/recipes/itensor_single_site_op.md

 Once we have this site index, we can make various operators as follows:

-    Index sP = primed(s); //convenient to save this as a different variable
+    Index sP = prime(s); //convenient to save this as a different variable

     ITensor sz(s,sP);
     sz(s(1),sP(1)) = 0.5;